Omni-potence/Crop-Damage-Claim-Management-System/README.md

 # Crop Damage Claim Management System

-This repository contains a two-part application designed to manage crop damage claims: a Flutter-based mobile application for farmers to submit claims, and a React-based web dashboard for officers to review and manage these claims.
-Both applications are connected to the same Firebase backend.
+A comprehensive system for managing crop damage claims, featuring a Flutter mobile app for farmers to submit claims and a React web dashboard for officers to review and manage them.
+Both applications are powered by a shared Firebase backend.

 ## 🚀 Project Overview

 This system streamlines the process of reporting and managing crop damage.
 Farmers can easily submit claims with photos and GPS data via the mobile app, while agricultural officers can efficiently review, approve, or reject these claims through a dedicated web portal.

+## 🚀 Project Overview

+This system streamlines the process of reporting and managing crop damage.
+Farmers can easily submit claims with photos and GPS data via the mobile app, while agricultural officers can efficiently review, approve, or reject these claims through a dedicated web portal.

-## 🛠️ Technologies Used
+## ️ Technologies Used

 ### Flutter Mobile Application
 *   **Framework:** Flutter (Dart)